 Lebanon's Christian Maronite Patriarch Beshara Rai (C) arrives for a first-time meeting with Saudi Crown Prince Mohammed bin Salman on Nov.
 14, 2017, in Riyadh.

-Saudi Arabia, long known for a society, culture and government steeped in conservative Islamist policies, has begun introducing a new nationalism that allows limited expressions of other faiths.
+Saudi Arabia, long-known for a society, culture and government steeped in conservative Islamist policies, has begun introducing a new nationalism that allows limited expressions of other faiths.
 The monarchy is hoping that by encouraging a broader nationalism, it can create space for modernization-focused social and economic reforms, which are a key element of the country's broader Vision 2030 plan.
-But while reducing hard-line Islam's role in the kingdom would have its benefits, establishing a more secular atmosphere also risks inviting a nationalist resistance to domestic government policies and imposing constraints on Saudi foreign policy.
+But while reducing hard-line Islam's role in the kingdom has its benefits, establishing a more secular atmosphere also risks inviting a new nationalist resistance to domestic government policies and impose new constraints on Saudi foreign policy. ...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.